apausa/uocProgrammingForTheArts/README.md

 # Programming for The Arts

-Exercises for the 'Programming for The Arts' course within the Bachelor's degree of Arts in Digital Design at the Open University of Catalonia (UOC).
+Exercises for the 'Programming for The Arts' course within the Bachelor's degree of Arts in Digital Design at Open University of Catalonia (UOC).